antonreshetov/mysigmail/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Feature
 - [ ] Refactor

+**If is a feature which add new template**

+- [ ] Testing copying: Copy as Select and Copy as HTML
+- [ ] Testing in Gmail (web client) via Copy as Select
+- [ ] Testing in other email client via Copy as HTML
+- [ ] Result is same as in preview in app

 **Importantly**

 To avoid wasting your time, it's best to open a suggestion issue first and wait for approval before working on PR